-6 Qualities of Bad IT Project Managers
+6 Things IT Project Managers Must Avoid

 The following article is based upon true stories.
 The names have been changed to protect the (not so) innocent.
 The point of the story is that there are a lot of good IT Project Managers out there, but there are also some not so good…no, there are some really bad IT Project Managers.
 These project managers have, by hook or by crook, somehow ended up in a position of authority and reigned down their terror on those unfortunate enough to work under them.